BikeTerra/bff/README.md

 ## Why?

-The other main formats are GPX, TCX, and FIT.

 `GPX` doesn't support activities. `TCX` and GPX are XML-based: lots of data repetition = larger filesizes.

 `FIT` is a binary format.
 It's very efficient, but the data is difficult to view or modify without special tools.